-mid-14c., "a rebuke, blame, censure;" also "object of scorn or contempt;" c.
-1400, as "disgrace, state of disgrace," from Old French reproche "blame, shame, disgrace" (12c.), from reprochier "to blame, bring up against," said by some French etymologists to be from Vulgar Latin *repropiare, from Latin re- "opposite of" + prope "near" (see propinquity), with suggestions of "bring near to" as in modern "get in (someone's) face."
-But others would have it from *reprobicare, from Latin reprobus/reprobare (see reprobate (adj.)).
+OED cites Diez for the explanation that this is from Vulgar Latin *repropiare, from Latin re- "opposite of" + prope "near" (see propinquity), with suggestions of "bring near to" as in modern get in (someone's) face.
+But it points out other etymologists of French would have it from *reprobicare, from Latin reprobus/reprobare "disapprove, reject, condemn" (see reprobate (adj.)).

-mid-14c., reprochen "to rebuke, reproach," from Anglo-French repruchier, Old French reprochier "upbraid, blame, accuse, speak ill of," from reproche (see reproach (n.)).
-Related: Reproached; reproaching.
+mid-14c., reprochen, "charge with a fault, censure severely," from Anglo-French repruchier, Old French reprochier "upbraid, blame, accuse, speak ill of," from reproche "blame, shame, disgrace" (see reproach (n.)).
+The sense of "rebuke, revile, abuse" is from 1510s.
+Related: Reproached; reproaching; reproachable.

 To reproach a person is to lay blame upon him in direct address, and with feeling, to endeavor to shame him with what he has done.
 [Century Dictionary]